 Myopia, commonly referred to as nearsightedness, is a condition where distance vision is blurry.
 As this study reveals, progressive lenses are also used to reduce the progression of myopia, especially in children.

 If you have a desk job that involves a lot of computer work, your doctor may recommend computer progressive lenses.
 The top part of the lens has the intermediate prescription so when you look straight ahead at your computer, the screen is clear with a wide field of vision.
 As you look down into the lens, you approach your reading prescription.
 These lenses will improve your vision when you’re focusing on the intermediate zone, providing more comfort at the computer.

 Unfortunately, not all frames fit progressive lenses.

-Experienced progressive lens wearers know that not every progressive lens design fits every frame.
-The result: you may need to compromise the quality of your vision, as areas of the progressive lens may be removed when your lenses are being inserted in the frame.
-Check with your optician and choose from metal, classic, geek-chic or colorful frames that meet your needs.
+Unfortunately, not all frames fit progressive lenses.
+If the frame is too small, areas of the progressive lens may be removed when your lenses are inserted in the frame.
+Check with your optician and choose from metal, classic, geek-chic, or colorful frames that meet your needs.

 At Vint & York, you will surely find something exciting to wear.
 You may also want to consider getting sunglasses with progressive lenses to further assure your comfort, style, and vision while out and about.

 Here are some tips to adjust to your new progressive lenses faster: